Gabbyton/CEMENTO/README.md

 ## Third-party Licenses

-For information about third-party licenses for packages used in this project, please refer to the `THIRD_PARTY_LICENSES.txt` file or the Third Party Licenses Page on the documentation.
+For information about third-party licenses for packages used in this project, please refer to the `THIRD_PARTY_LICENSES.txt` file or the [Licenses Page](https://cwru-sdle.github.io/CEMENTO/license-info/licenses.html) on the documentation.

 ## Contact Information